The Smart Traveler | The Tokyo Subway Pass: Suica vs Pasmo IC smart cards

 can you use your suica PASMO Cards around Japan?

-Yes, you can use your cards at any city in Japan that offers participating IC cards.
-This is most all the larger cities, but check before traveling to smaller cities.
+Yes, you can use your cards at any city in Japan that offers to participate with IC cards.
+This is most all the larger cities but check before traveling to smaller towns.

 Where to buy PASMO suica cards?

 These cards are super easy to purchase.
-You can purchase them upon arrival at both Narita and Haneda Airports and at train stations around Tokyo.
+You can buy them upon arrival at both Narita and Haneda Airports and train stations around Tokyo.
 More specifically, see the next two sections.